tremella/BookFace/README.md

 # Bookface

 A full-stack web app inspired by the functionality of Facebook.
-The web app allows the user to sign up, add friends, and make a post, message and more.
+The web app allows the user to sign up, add friends, make and interact with posts, send messages and more.
+Made by team smiley face (Kerri, Jason, Muhammad, Yohann, Jess, Phil, Adam)

 **Visit the website [here.](https://stormy-beach-31437.herokuapp.com/)**